Vicken-Ghoubiguian/emojis/README.md

 ```

 <a name="example_3"></a>
-### Example 3 - Get and display the data of all emojis from a specific category...
+### Example 3 - Get and display the data of all emojis from a specific category (1)...

 ```go
 package main